 DIY Clothesline With Post

 Hang your laundry and hide your clothesline from view with this DIY version of a standard clothesline.
 This is an easy way to add flair to your clothesline and disguise the posts.
-The simplest design uses T-posts from the hardware store and construction scraps to create decorative lines for outdoors drying laundry.
+The simplest design uses T-posts from the hardware store and construction scraps to create decorative lines for outdoor drying laundry.
 All you need are your decorative posts, some wood, and an idea of what you'd like to do with them.
 Customize the size of your clothesline as you wish by using wood from other projects or adding more posts as needed.

 DIY Clothesline Between Trees